-Bagaduce Theatre’s ‘Importance of Being Earnest’ sparkles like polished sea glass
+Oscar Wilde comedy brings clever merriment to Maine’s summer theater

 Summer theater in Maine falls into three categories — musicals, Shakespeare and children’s shows.
-An occasional mystery may be thrown in but that’s pretty much it except at Bagaduce Theatre in Brooksville where Oscar Wilde’s masterpiece “The Importance of Being Earnest” sparkles like a piece of polished sea glass.
+An occasional mystery may be thrown in but that’s pretty much it, except at Bagaduce Theatre in Brooksville, where Oscar Wilde’s masterpiece “The Importance of Being Earnest” sparkles like a piece of polished sea glass.

 First performed in 1895, the comedy about love, marriage and Victorian social expectations is still delightfully funny.
 In the hands of this talented cast, every clever note rings true, even though that is not something these characters value.